OWASP/owasp-mastg/Document/0x03-Overview.md

 <img src="Images/Chapters/0x03/owasp-mobile-overview.png" width="50%" />

 For example, the MASVS requirements can be used in an app's planning and architecture design stages while the checklist and testing guide may serve as a baseline for manual security testing or as a template for automated security tests during or after development.
 In the ["Mobile App Security Testing"](0x04b-Mobile-App-Security-Testing.md) chapter we'll describe how you can apply the checklist and MASTG to a mobile app penetration test.

+## What's Covered in the Mobile Testing Guide

+Throughout this guide, we will focus on apps for Android and iOS running on smartphones.
+These platforms are currently dominating the market and also run on other device classes including tablets, smartwatches, smart TVs, automotive infotainment units, and other embedded systems.
+Even if these additional device classes are out of scope, you can still apply most of the knowledge and testing techniques described in this guide with some deviance depending on the target device.

+Given the vast amount of mobile app frameworks available it would be impossible to cover all of them exhaustively.
+Therefore, we focus on _native_ apps on each operating system.
+However, the same techniques are also useful when dealing with web or hybrid apps (ultimately, no matter the framework, every app is based on native components).

 ## Navigating the OWASP MASTG